withastro/roadmap/proposals/0000-asset-primitive.md

 - Works with SSR, where all assets must be known at build-time, with 100% accuracy.
 - Works across frameworks (`.jsx`, `.svelte`, `.vue`).
 Not an `.astro`-only solution.
 - Introduces an acceptable amount of boilerplate (as little as possible, or none).
-- Can power custom 3rd-party integrations and components.
+- Provide a consistent API for dealing with assets that 3rd-party components can safely build on top of.
 - Can power future, higher-level Astro core features.

 # Detailed design